-Regulated retail funds must apply for prior CSSF approval with respect to any change in their fund documentation (ie, constitutive and offering documents) or governance (eg, appointment of a new board member or replacement of depositary or auditor).
+Regulated retail funds must apply for prior CSSF approval with respect to certain changes to their fund documentation (ie, constitutive documents) or governance (eg, appointment of a new board member or replacement of depositary or auditor).
+The CSSF has recently updated its approval process with respect to regulated retail funds' changes and issued a guide on 20 March 2025 providing a list of changes requiring its prior approval.